The procedure for the transfer of credit for recognized academic achievement toward the final degree is as follows:

 -> Credit of further academic achievement in the amount of 3 ECTS credits is necessary for the final degree.

 5. Credit of modules from outside the Faculty of Law: Since credit of all modules from the Faculty is counted toward the final degree, credit of modules form outside the Faculty is taken into account.
-These were all completed in the 2nd semester.
 The credit of module J from the Language Center (2 ECTS) alone is not sufficient to reach the 90 required ECTS credits.
 However, it cannot be counted together with module G or H either, since it is not required to be taken alongside one of these modules in order to reach the 90 ECTS credits.
 Thus, Y. has the choice between module G (18 ECTS) and module H (6 ECTS).
-If module G is chosen, the Master's degree will be awarded with 105 ECTS credits, if module H is chosen with 93 ECTS credits.
+Regardless of this choice, Module F (elective module from the Faculty of Law, 3 ECTS) is dropped because it is now superfluous.
+If module G is chosen, the Master's degree will be awarded with 102 ECTS credits, if module H is chosen with 90 ECTS credits.

 The modules completed at the UZH for which credit is not counted toward the final degree can be seen in the Academic Record together with the grade; they appear under the title "Academic Achievement Not Counted toward Degree".